 It cost $300 to create an LLC (limited liability company) in Texas.
 The LLC’s Certificate of Formation is filed with the Texas Secretary of State.

 Many factors affect the cost of an LLC.
 Non-profit and for-profit organizations have different rates.
-You will also need to pay proper licenses, permits, or other documentation fees.
-It is important that you understand the costs associated with starting and maintaining an LLC within Texas.
+You must also pay proper licenses, permits, or other documentation fees.
+You must understand the costs associated with starting and maintaining an LLC within Texas.

 To form a limited liability company (LLC), you must file a Certificate Of Formation (Form 205) with the Texas Secretary of State.